chrisguest75/sysadmin_examples/35_processing_logs/README.md

 NOTE: THIS IS NOT WORKING - IT FAILS TO PARSE JSONLINES....
 IT MIGHT BE BECAUSE SOME OF THE FIELDS ARE INTEGERS.
+"scan with format (nginx_jsonl) does not match -- file is not JSON-lines"

 ```sh
 ### DEBUG WITH TEST LOGS ###